 3. Get cash back for things you’re buying online anyways with Ebates.

-Ebates has been hugely profitable for me!
-I have $231 in cash back coming to me in February.
+Ebates has been a huge money-maker for me!
+I have $230 in cash back sitting in my Ebates account right now.

 And if you refer three friends to Ebates, you can get a $75 bonus!

 That’s $85 right there, plus all the cash back you will earn with your regular shopping.

 I made $550 a month while I was paying down debt by living with a roommate.

 It wasn’t fun to live with a roommate but it was worth the money.

 I recently cancelled my DirecTV subscription and now put that money towards savings.